jimmyandrade/dotmusic/.github/instructions/all.instructions.md

 Always store dates in files using the ISO 8601 format with explicit timezone information.
 Recommended example: `2023-11-03T00:00:00-03:00`.

 This ensures that the date is interpreted correctly in any environment, avoiding timezone conversion issues.

+## Commit Messages

+All commit messages must follow the Conventional Commits specification and be written in English.
+This ensures clarity, consistency, and better automation for releases and changelogs.